 Finding a Top Financial Advisor Firm in Phoenix, Arizona

 Finding a top financial advisor is no easy task, so SmartAsset made it easier for Arizonans with this list of the top 10 financial advisor firms in Phoenix.
-Through dozens hours of research into hundreds of firm, SmartAsset determined Phoenix’s top financial advisor firms and laid out in the tables and reviews below what sets those firms apart.
+Through extensive research into hundreds of firms, SmartAsset determined Phoenix’s top financial advisor firms and laid out in the tables and reviews below what sets those firms apart.
 If you’re unsure of where to start, SmartAsset’s advisor matching tool can help you find the right advisor.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|